$L^{2}$-approach to the Saito vanishing theorem: Preliminaries

 \subsection{Some Standard Kähler Identities and Functional Analysis}

+This section is more or less standard, but we include it for more algebraically oriented readers.
 Let $(X, \omega)$ be a Kähler manifold.
 We denote by $L$ the Lefschetz operator $\omega \wedge \bullet$ and its adjoint by $\Lambda$ (or $\Lambda_{\omega}$ if we want to emphasize the Kähler metric).
-We will use the following standard Kähler identities which can be found in \cite{demailly2012analytic}*{Chapter 4.C} and many other standard textbooks in complex geometry and Hodge theory.
+We will use the following Kähler identities which can be found in \cite{demailly2012analytic}*{Chapter 4.C} and many other standard textbooks in complex geometry and Hodge theory.

 \begin{prop} Let $E$ be a holomorphic vector bundle with a smooth hermitian metric on a Kähler manifold $(X, \omega)$.
 If $D = D' +D''$ is the Chern connection and $\delta'$, $\delta''$ are the corresponding adjoints of $D'$ and $D''$, then we have the following identities: